Mind the gaps: The fraught road to quantum advantage: Toward credible quantum advantage in quantum simulation

 In contrast to a circuit-based digital universal quantum computer, an analog quantum simulator is a quantum system with many degrees of freedom that can be tuned to resemble a model system we wish to study and understand.
 Some of the same experimental platforms, for example Rydberg tweezer arrays \cite{BrowaeysRydberg,ProbingTopological,RevModPhys.82.2313}, other ultracold-atom platforms \cite{BlochSimulation,Trotzky}, superconducting circuits \cite{Dimitris}, and trapped ions \cite{ProgrammableSimulationIons,BlattSimulator}, can be used for both purposes.
 While interesting digital quantum simulations of many-particle quantum systems are just starting to become possible now, analog simulations of such systems have been studied productively for over two decades \cite{BlochSimulation,BlattSimulator,ProgrammableSimulationIons}.

 The fundamental elements of an analog simulator can include harmonic resonators or fermionic atoms, evading the overhead cost of simulating those elements using qubits.
-In a particularly powerful analog approach, ultracold fermions may be trapped in optical lattices with single-site addressability \cite{bakr2025microscopy,jordens_mott_2008,GreinerHubbard,DopedFermiHubbard,Fermionic}.
+(It is also noteworthy that the overhead cost of digital quantum simulation might be reduced using processors fashioned from bosonic or fermionic degrees of freedom.)
+In a particularly powerful analog approach, ultracold fermions may be trapped in optical lattices with single-site addressability \cite{DopedFermiHubbard}.
 These systems illuminate properties of strongly correlated systems that are difficult to access in conventional solid-state experiments, and for much larger system size than can be reached with today's digital quantum platforms.
 For example, phase diagrams of Hubbard-like models can be explored, and emergent hydrodynamic transport of spin and charge can be studied.
 Recent evidence suggests that fermionic models are intrinsically harder to simulate than spin models \cite{AnschuetzFermions}.

 Despite these undeniable advantages, analog platforms also have some drawbacks.
 Strongly correlated physics of interest may emerge only at very low temperatures that are hard to reach experimentally, and due to imperfect control the actual Hamiltonian in the lab may differ significantly from that of the target system.
 This issue might be partially mitigated by validating the Hamiltonian using Hamiltonian-learning algorithms \cite{PhysRevLett.112.190501,HamiltonianLearning}.
-We also note that the accuracy of an analog simulator may be considerably better than worst-case error bounds would indicate, because errors are likely to partially cancel out \cite{trivedi2024quantum,PreskillAnalog,rao2025stability}.
+We also note that the accuracy of an analog simulator may be considerably better than worst-case error bounds would indicate, because errors are likely to partially cancel out \cite{trivedi2024quantum}.
 The digital approach affords greater flexibility in the choice of initial state and Hamiltonian, and admits quantum error correction for more robust control.
 As happened in conventional computing, analog quantum simulators may eventually become obsolete.
 However, given the hefty overhead cost of quantum fault tolerance, analog platforms will maintain notable discovery potential well into the future, especially in studies of quantum dynamics far from equilibrium.

+\begin{quote} {\it Analog quantum simulators may be surpassed by digital quantum simulators eventually, but in the near term they are powerful tools for scientific exploration, well suited for studies of quantum dynamics.} \end{quote}